knobz12/D0020E-project-course/README.md

 ### Requirements

-- In order to run the entire service locally you need to have [Docker and Docker Compose](https://www.docker.com/products/docker-desktop/) installed.
+- In order to run the service locally you need to have [Docker and Docker Compose](https://www.docker.com/products/docker-desktop/) installed.

 #### Download an LLM model of your choice